gavinhoward/bc/manuals/development.md

 This script has at least one of two major differences from most of the other
 scripts:

-* It's in Python 3.
+* It's written in Python 3.
 * It's meant for software packagers.

 For example, [`scripts/afl.py`][94] and [`scripts/randmath.py`][95] are both in